arovge/space-splorers/README.md

 # space-splorers
-Just a couple of pals 'splorin' space :)
+Just a couple of pals 'splorin space :)